musikele/musikele.github.io/_drafts/ssh-cheatsheet-from-zero-to-hero.md

 When you connect to a new machine, a new entry is created in the local file `~/.ssh/known_hosts` .

-But sometimes keys on remote servers will change and our machine will not be able to connect.
+But sometimes keys on remote servers will change and our machine will not be able to connect again.

 In order to check the new fingerprint of a remote server: